 - Location of the user

 Using AdWords data, Automatic bid modifiers can also be set which add to your CPC and help in pushing your ads to the top of the page.
 But there might be a problem if you use too many modifiers to at the same time.
 For example, if you have set location and device bid modifiers at +10% each and a user is searching for 2 BHK houses from that location using his mobile device, you will end up with a +20% bid modifier, essentially doubling your CPC on that term!

 Fix: Careful and forward planning is required if your AdWords strategy contains the usage of bid modifiers.
 Double checking and performing A/B tests on how certain bid modifiers affect your account budget also helps.

 Ad Extensions help in improving the CTR of your keywords and also increase conversions as you will be getting more without paying extra.
 We have noticed that many accounts either don’t use them at all or don’t use them to the best advantage.These Ad Extensions include offering alternate landing pages to users, offering additional USPs, integrating reviews, specifying on which devices these extensions appear etc.

 This is like free additional ad real estate (and trust us, we know how useful that is!).
 So, what’s not to like?

 Fix: Start by reviewing your targeted ads, what are your priorities and where you think ad extensions can be used to stand out.
 Do some competitor analysis and think of how you can beat them or improve upon them.

 There are many other mistakes we have come across, like:

-But a great Adwords campaign essentially boils down to the same thing really : carefully plan your campaign strategy, lockdown on your targeting and ad groups and keep monitoring and optimising your account performance.
+But a great Adwords campaign essentially boils down to the same thing really: carefully plan your campaign strategy, the lockdown on your targeting and ad groups and keep monitoring and optimizing your account performance.